MrOtherGuy/fx-autoconfig/readme.md

 # Overview

 Files in `program` folder tell Firefox to load an additional javascript module file from the current Profile directory.
-The `boot.jsm` is the one tha implements loading and managing additional files.
+The `boot.jsm` is the one that implements loading and managing additional files.

 Since the files in `program` go to the main program installation path, they will affect all profiles that are being run using that executable.